brettbenda/ProvenanceSummaries/README.md

 To add new files:

-**1)** New segment files must have the following format and the same names as the orginal segments in "Dataset_X/Segmentation":
+**1)** New segment files must have the following format and the same file names as the orginal segments in "Dataset_X/Segmentation":
 ```
 ID  start end length (sec)
 0 0 112.7 112.7